-Between 1065 and 1143 the Benedictine monks demolished the Palaeo-Christian church and to conserve the relics in the same place in which St. Annone had placed them, they built a Romanesque church on two levels; the lower church to keep the relics, the upper to be used for religious functions.
+Between 1065 and 1143 the Benedictine monks demolished the Palaeo-Christian church.
+To conserve the relics in the same place in which St. Annone had placed them, they built a Romanesque church on two levels; the lower church to keep the relics, and the upper to be used for religious functions.

 The lower church is still used during the winter for religious services.
 Frankly, I thought it would be used in the summer months as it is cooler down below, but that isn’t the case.